Assistant Professor of Gender, Governance, and Society

 Affiliation: NYU Abu Dhabi

 Education: Dr., Humboldt University Berlin

-She is the author of Political Leadership and the European Commission Presidency (Oxford University Press, 2020) and co-editor of Women and Leadership in the European Union (with Ingeborg Tömmel, Oxford University Press, forthcoming 2021).
+She is the author of Political Leadership and the European Commission Presidency (Oxford University Press, 2020) and co-editor of Women and Leadership in the European Union (with Ingeborg Tömmel, Oxford University Press, 2022).